 WHO IS SHE?

-EmmoLei Sankofa is an American composer, singer-songwriter, record producer, sound artist, and multi-instrumentalist based in Los Angeles, CA. Her work stretches across music, visual media, and fine art.
+EmmoLei Sankofa is an American composer, singer-songwriter, record producer, sound artist, and multi-instrumentalist.
+Her work stretches across music, visual media, and fine art.

 EmmoLei founded Bèl Son, a creative audio collective, in which she has worked with some of the best emerging filmmakers on a wide variety of award-winning films and visual media projects for top brands like Buzzfeed, Pandora, Art Not War, Kamala Harris for the People, and Pulse Films just to name a few.
 Her most notable film projects as a composer include JIM, directed by the late Christopher Black; Power Women, a documentary commissioned by NIKE in London and directed by Rhea Dillon; Parallax, starring Deron Horton from Dear White People (Series); Kitchen, a film by media powerhouse BLAVITY and featured in the Oakland Museum of California; and, Transcendent, directed by Emmy-award winning animator Sekani Solomon and highlighted on Trinidad’s CNC3 TV network.
-EmmoLei has scored films that have been screened at HBO, Lionsgate, and Warner Bros., as well as film festivals in Atlanta, Los Angeles, Chicago, Savannah, Baltimore, Las Vegas, Laughlin, and Fayetteville, North Carolina.
+EmmoLei has scored films that have been screened at HBO, Lionsgate, and Warner Bros., as well as at film festivals in Atlanta, Los Angeles, Chicago, Savannah, Baltimore, Las Vegas, Laughlin, and Fayetteville, North Carolina.
 She is currently working on her first documentary feature, Enongo, that chronicles the inspiring story of rapper/producer/Doctor Enongo Lumumba-Kasongo, a.k.a.
 Sammus.